 top of page

-When we think about security in embedded systems, our minds go straight to encryption protocols, secure bootloaders, or maybe tamper detection mechanisms.
-But what if your device is leaking secrets—not through firmware, but through electricity, timing, or even RF noise?
+When we think of embedded system security, our minds often jump to encryption protocols, secure bootloaders, or tamper detection.
+But what if your device is leaking secrets—not through software, but through electricity, timing, or electromagnetic noise?

 Smart Locks: Timing-Based Key Recovery